hifiberry/audiocontrol2/doc/rotary-controller-plugin.md

 |CLK|7|4|
 |DT|11|17|
 |SW|13|27|

+Make sure you understand the difference between Raspberry Pi GPIOs and Pin numbers!
+For the configuration, you need to use the GPIO number, not the physical pin numbers.

 You can also use other unused GPIOs.We use these as they are close together.
 Cabled are directly soldered onto the Pins on a HiFiBerry MiniAmp like this: